signaldust/bunny-jit/README.md

 allocator not accidentally overwriting parameters.
 This "should not happen"(tm), but there is no real sanity-checking done for this, yet.

-There is also `tcallp` which performs a tail-call which returns from the procedure with the return value of the call.
+There is also `tcallp` which performs a tail-call, effectively doubling as a return with the return value of the call.
 As it does not return to the procedure, it can (and generally should) be the last thing in a given block.
 Tail-calls *always* clean up the stack *before* the call, so infinite chains of tail-calls are fine, but if